-Holy Names University launches Doctor of Nursing Practice (DNP)
+Holy Names University launches Doctor of Nursing Practice (DNP) in Oakland

 (Oakland, CA – September 1, 2021) — To meet the increasing demand for advanced leadership in the field of nursing and healthcare, Holy Names University is proud to announce the launch of its Doctor of Nursing Practice (DNP) program.